German Shepherd Dog

 |Personality||Loyal, adaptable, protective, slightly wary|

 German Shepherds are extremely adaptable, super athletic and loves challenging tasks.
 It can be well trained to help people e.g. disabled people or people in need (like avalanche victims).
 One thing’s for sure: they definitely need a task, a mission, a job.
 In the US, the German Shepherd is No. 2 in the most popular dogs - according to the American Kennel Club.
-It is No. 2 for more than 5 years now and it is even more popular than the Golden Retriever and the French Bulldog (as of 2019).
+It is No. 4 this year, after being No. 2 for more than 5 years now.
+It was even more popular than the Golden Retriever and the French Bulldog (2019).
 There is one thing you definitely have to know: It sheds all year round.
 And it destroys things when bored.

 Discipline and Training